Ecwid/ecwid-api-docs/includes/_products.md

 relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product combinations | Array\<*Variation*\> | List of the product variations dimensions | \<*ProductDimensions*\> | Product dimensions info showOnFrontpage | number | A positive number indicates the position (index) of a product in the store front page – the smaller the number, the higher the product is displayed on a page.
-A negative value means the product is not shown in the store front page
+A missing field means the product is not shown in the store front page (for private tokens)

 #### FavoritesStats
 Field | Type  | Description